Reflection 13th of June

 19th of June

 Today we have started This Place project, which obviously, in our case considering to be about King's Cross area.
 During the presentation I found out a lot of new inspirational information, such as "red light" district at King's Cross, water reserve in front of the CSM and many other things that showed this area from another angles and, probably, it helped me to identify my future concept much quicker than it could be.

 Monday: research around the university, trying to create a theme of my project,

-Tuesday: start putting my research into the sketchbook, refinement of pictures
+Tuesday: start putting my research into the sketchbook(with sketches and a bit of annotations), refinement of pictures

 Wednesday: finish my research, make 2d and 3d responses to pictures, reference some artists, start place 3d responses on a mannequin, start to translate 2d responses into the garments elements. continue to develop research through drawings and new ideas